 There is no curve; your grade will depend only on how well you do, and not on how well everyone else does.
 Score thresholds are based on how students performed in previous semesters.
+Unlike some previous semesters you may have heard about, these thresholds will not be adjusted based on student performance.
+You could all get A's.
+You could all get D's.

-It is possible that the instructors will adjust the thresholds in your favor, for example if exam scores are abnormally low, but we try to avoid that scenario.
-If all goes according to plan, then these are the exact thresholds that will be used at the end of the course to assign grades (contrary to popular rumor).
+These are the exact thresholds that will be used at the end of the course to assign grades.
 In a typical semester, about 60% of students taking the course for a letter grade will receive a B+ or higher.